VNSpadeFly/RandomMonGenerator/README.md

 # RandomMon
-Just a sideproject.
-A program to give out a random Pokémon.
+A Website to give out a random Pokémon. /n
 Database: Postgres
-Language: ?
+Language: Python